4 Stages of BIM Process in Building Construction

-Implementing BIM Workflow: The Four Steps
+Implementing BIM Process: The Four Steps

-A 3D BIM modeling program and process are the parts of BIM.
+A 3D BIM modeling program and process are parts of BIM.
 Using it, architects can produce a shared construction project with integrated data in a format that models the project’s structure as well as its whole timeframe from genesis to final demolition.
-BIM involves careful planning and preparation, just like any other type of change management.
+It involves careful planning and preparation, just like any other type of change management.

 Let’s have a look at the four main steps in implementing BIM.
-Change implementation must be done in stages with careful planning and execution.
+Change implementation must be done in stages with careful planning and execution:

-Analysis or Evaluation
+Stage 1: Analysis or Evaluation

-As part of an internal evaluation process, make the Building Information Modeling implementation strategy and intent public within your organization.
-Some of the best practices that can aid you in the early stages of BIM deployment are the following.
+As part of an internal evaluation BIM process, make the Building Information Modeling implementation strategy and intent public within your organization.
+Some of the best practices that can aid you in the early stages of deployment are the following.

 - BIM Ready Assessment: Assess the technological and procedural prowess of your team.